awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-vtl.md

 1. For **Gateway**, choose a gateway\.
 The tape is created for this gateway\.

 1. For **Number of tapes**, choose the number of tapes you want to create\.
-For more information about tape limits, see [AWS Storage Gateway Limits](resource-gateway-limits.md)\.
+For more information about tape quotas, see [AWS Storage Gateway Quotas](resource-gateway-limits.md)\.

 1. For **Capacity**, type the size of the virtual tape you want to create\.
 Tapes must be larger than 100 GiB\.
-For information about capacity limits, see [AWS Storage Gateway Limits](resource-gateway-limits.md)\.
+For information about capacity quotas, see [AWS Storage Gateway Quotas](resource-gateway-limits.md)\.

 1. For **Barcode prefix**, type the prefix you want to prepend to the barcode of your virtual tapes\.
 **Note**